 Ready to start mixing?
-Here are 5 of my favorite tequila drinks right now, all easy to mix up in the comfort of your home bar.
+Here are four of my favorite tequila drinks right now, all easy to mix up in the comfort of your home bar.

 If you like the flavors of a Dark and Stormy, Moscow Mule, or Mojito, you'll love this refreshing summer drink, which features Crabbie's alcoholic ginger beer (yup, that's right, it's a ginger beer with booze already in it.)
 There's mint, too, mojito-style, plus fresh lime and tequila.
 It's sweetened with Velvet Falernum, which contributes layers of sweet almond, ginger, clove, and lime.
 (You can use the rest of the bottle for making any number of tiki drinks.)
 A little bit of Cynar adds an intriguing herbal presence that lurks among the bubbly and refreshing flavors.